 From the time a Child enters FGCS, the Contractor shall plan for the Child’s return to home or another level of care.
 The plan shall outline what needs to happen while in care versus what must occur and be provided when back in the community.
 The plan shall address stabilizing behavior and community based services.
 FGCS are not intended to be long-term solutions, and the Contractor shall plan and implement services with the end goal of discharge from services.
 The Contractor shall:

-Develop a Reintegration Plan as a component of the Child’s Service Plan.
+Include Reintegration Planning as a component of the Child’s Service Plan at the time of the Child’s Service Planning Conference.

-Address, in the Reintegration Plan, individual Child needs and methods to ensure successful Transition home or to lower level of care.
+Address, in the Reintegration Planning section of the Service Plan, individual Child needs and methods to ensure successful Transition home or to lower level of care.

-Incorporate the Reintegration Plan into the Service Plan within the timeframe required by Agency policy.

 Plan for direct Clinical and/or other support staff to be in place prior to the Child’s exit from the program so as to provide continuity of Clinical and support services as a Child exits a facility.
-Support Services include face-to-face contact and interactions at least monthly between the Child and Family when a Child is in a Family setting.

 Provide the Child and Child’s family with transportation while in care, including resources like vehicles, gas cards, and other relevant resources, to facilitate Family visits and treatment services.
 The Contractor shall ensure that transportation is not a barrier that prevents a Child from Family engagement.

 If a Child is eligible, use Youth Transition Decision-Making Meetings prior to the Child leaving the facility.

+Conduct face-to-face contact and interactions for at least one month post-discharge to ensure the Child is effectively reintegrating with their Family or other Family-like setting.

 Education

 Education is a key component leading to a Child’s future successes.
-The Contractor shall arrange and ensure that each school-aged Child attends an educational or vocational program in accordance with all applicable federal, State, and local laws.
-In accordance with the Agency’s goal of maintaining community connections and following Federal guidance, a Child’s educational needs are best met in the Child’s school of origin.
+The Contractor shall arrange and ensure that each school-aged Child attends an educational or vocational program in accordance with all applicable State, federal, and local laws.
+In accordance with the Agency’s goal of maintaining community connections and following federal guidance, a Child’s educational needs are best met in the Child’s school of origin.
 If the Child is not remaining in their school of origin, the Contractor shall help the Child continue with the curriculum and progress of their school of origin so the Transition between school systems is as smooth as possible.
 The Contractor shall:

 Provide an Education Specialist who will coordinate education needs and services with a Child’s Referral Worker, the Child’s Caseworker, and the Service Plan while a Child is in care.
 This shall include, but need not be limited to: